daviddwlee84/DeepLearningPractice/Project/MedicalCorpus/README.md

 * [download_model](https://github.com/lancopku/pkuseg-python/blob/master/pkuseg/download.py#L30) - called in [`__init__.py`](https://github.com/lancopku/pkuseg-python/blob/master/pkuseg/__init__.py#L183)
   * [model_urls](https://github.com/lancopku/pkuseg-python/blob/master/pkuseg/config.py#L20)

-#### pkuseg POS
+#### pkuseg POS (deprecated)

 POS Tags: [`tags.txt`](https://github.com/lancopku/pkuseg-python/blob/master/tags.txt)

 dict: `tag_to_idx`

-There are 35 different tags.
-But in our standard we only have 26.
+There are 35 different tags. ~~But in our standard we only have 26~~.
 Thus we need some sort of map.

-And I found that the first 26 POS is match the standard.
-The pkuseg has done some extra work on NER.
+~~And I found that the first 26 POS is match the standard.~~ The pkuseg has done some extra work on NER.

 ```txt
 nr  人名